Two-field inflation from one complex scalar with symmetry breaking: Constraints from cosmological observations

-and the isocurvature fraction~\cite{Beltran:2005gr,Hamann:2009yf,Karamitsos:2017elm,Enckell:2018uic}
+and the isocurvature fraction~\cite{Beltran:2005gr,Hamann:2009yf,Karamitsos:2017elm,Enckell:2018uic}:

-These quantities also depend on the transfer functions~\cite{Sasaki:1995aw,Peterson:2010np,Enckell:2018uic,Karamitsos:2017elm}, and all of these can be expressed by the parameters and field values in the present inflation model.
-See Appendix~\ref{app:observables} for the detail.
+These quantities depend on the transfer functions~\cite{Sasaki:1995aw,Peterson:2010np,Enckell:2018uic,Karamitsos:2017elm}, and all of them can be expressed in terms of the parameters and field values in the present inflationary model.
+For details, see Appendix~\ref{app:observables}.

-These inflationary observables are experimentally constrained by the Planck Collaboration~\cite{Planck:2018jri}
+These inflationary observables are experimentally constrained by the Planck Collaboration~\cite{Planck:2018jri}: